 It is notable that the 200D has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XF10 does not feature such an accessory-socket.

 So how do things add up?
 Which of the two cameras – the Fujifilm XF10 or the Canon 200D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.